Rational components of Hilbert schemes: strata that are open subsets of an Hilbert scheme

-In the present section we will prove that every homogeneous Gr\"{o}bner stratum $\St_h(\id{j})$, where $\id{j} \in \hilbp$, can be naturally identified with a locally closed subvariety of $\hilbp$ and that it is an open subset of $\hilbp$ if $\id{j}$ is generated by the first $t$ monomials in $k[X]$ with respect to the fixed term ordering $\preceq$.
+In the present section we will prove that every homogeneous Gr\"obner stratum $\St_h(\id{j})$, where $\id{j} \in \hilbp$, can be naturally identified with a locally closed subscheme of $\hilbp$ and that it is an open subset of $\hilbp$ if $\id{j}$ is generated by the first $t$ monomials in $k[X]$ with respect to the fixed term ordering $\prec$.
 As a consequence we obtain the main results of the paper about the rationality of some components of $\hilbp$.

 For the meaning of $p(z)$, $r$, $t$, $M$, $t_1$, $M_1$ and $\id{i} \in \hilbp$ we refer to Definition \ref{def:prt} and Notation \ref{not:hilb}.